THOMASELOVE/500-classes-2023/class02/README.md

 1. Today we'll start by discussing Lucy D'Agostino McGowan's [February 2017 blog post](https://www.kdnuggets.com/2017/02/hill-data-scientist-xkcd-story.html) "[Causation or Correlation: Explaining Hill Criteria using `xkcd`](https://www.kdnuggets.com/2017/02/hill-data-scientist-xkcd-story.html)."
     - It was inspired by Roger Peng and Hilary Parker's [Not So Standard Deviations podcast, Episode 28](http://nssdeviations.com/episode-28-writing-is-a-lot-harder-than-just-talking).
+2. Then I'll ask you to tell me a little about how your review of Lab 0 went.
-2. The Hormone Replacement Therapy Story
+3. The Hormone Replacement Therapy Story
-3. Tools for Assessing Causal Effects
+4. Tools for Assessing Causal Effects
-4. Defining and Motivating the Propensity Score
+5. Defining and Motivating the Propensity Score
-5. Matching using the Propensity Score: The Key Ideas
+6. Matching using the Propensity Score: The Key Ideas
-6. Discussion of Rosenbaum, Chapters 1-2
+7. Discussion of Rosenbaum, Chapters 1-2

 ## References from Today's Class